kiruthikadev-r/quadB-Tech/README.md

 Run the application:

 3. Run the application:
-4.

 bash
 npm start

-Open your browser and navigate to http://localhost:3000 to see the application.
+4. Open your browser and navigate to http://localhost:3000 to see the application.

-Features
+Features:
-Add new tasks
+Add new tasks,
-View tasks in a list
+View tasks in a list,
-Edit existing tasks
+Edit existing tasks,
-Delete tasks
+Delete tasks.